Deep-learning-based prediction of Precipitable Water Vapor in the Chajnantor area: Deep learning model: LSTM

 All selected input variables were normalized using z-score standardization (zero mean and unit variance).
 This step ensures that differences in magnitude among variables do not bias the model training process and allows the LSTM network to converge more efficiently.
 With all variables normalized and the input structure defined, the four selected datasets at 3-hour intervals were prepared for training and evaluation using the deep learning model.

-\section{Deep Learning model: LSTM}
+\section{Deep learning model: LSTM}

-In this study, a deep learning model based on recurrent neural networks, specifically Long Short-Term Memory (LSTM), was developed for the prediction of PWV.
+In this study, a deep learning model based on recurrent neural networks, specifically long short-term memory (LSTM), was developed for the prediction of PWV.
 These networks are particularly suitable for sequential data analysis due to their ability to handle both short- and long-term temporal relationships.
-This is made possible by their memory cell-based architecture, which surpasses the limitations of traditional recurrent networks, such as gradient vanishing or explosion (Hochreiter \& Schmidhuber, \citeyear{Hochreiter1997}; Hou et al., \citeyear{hou_machine_2023}; Haputhanthri \& Wijayasiri, \citeyear{haputhanthri_short-term_2021}; Jain et al., \citeyear{jain_forecasting_2020}).
+This is made possible by their memory cell-based architecture, which surpasses the limitations of traditional recurrent networks, such as gradient vanishing or explosion \citep{hochreiter_long_1997,hou_machine_2023,haputhanthri_short-term_2021,jain_forecasting_2020}.

-The model uses as input the selected predictors (PWV UCSC, Temp, HR), together with historical values of the target variable (PWV APEX), to forecast future PWV APEX values.
+The model uses as input the selected predictors (PWV UCSC, Temp, RH), together with historical values of the target variable (PWV APEX), to forecast future PWV APEX values.
 To ensure the integrity of the predictive process and avoid biases known as ``data leakage'', only past values were used as inputs and targets, replicating realistic forecasting conditions.

 The network was configured to analyze temporal windows of 48 steps, equivalent to 6 days of data.
 The architecture includes two hidden layers of 120 neurons each.
 This configuration was selected after conducting multiple tests, where different hidden layer sizes were compared.
-The final setup was chosen based on the best performance in terms of lowest root mean square error (RMSE) and highest coefficient of determination ($R^{2}$) across the 12 and 24 hours forecasting horizons.
+The final setup was chosen based on the best performance in terms of lowest root mean square error (RMSE) and highest coefficient of determination ($R^{2}$) across the 12 and 24\,h forecasting horizons.

-The Adam optimizer was employed for its ability to dynamically adjust the learning rate, which improves model convergence (Yang \& Wang, \citeyear{yang_adaptability_2022}).
-This provided the best balance between convergence speed and performance compared to other optimizers such as AdamW, Stochastic Gradient Descent (SGD), and RMSprop.
-The mean squared error (MSE) was employed as the loss function.
+The Adam optimizer was employed for its ability to dynamically adjust the learning rate, which improves model convergence \citep{yang_adaptability_2022}.
+This provided the best balance between convergence speed and performance compared to other optimizers such as AdamW, stochastic gradient descent, and RMSprop.
+The mean squared error was employed as the loss function.